President & CEO: Laura Ospina-Knight

 Benjamin Ortberg has a long history of helping those affected by domestic violence and human trafficking.
 He began his professional career in military service in the Army and Airforce.
 Then during his 15 years in law enforcement, he was often the first point of contact for survivors.
 After these careers, Ben worked as a Victim Advocate, where he accompanied survivors to court hearings, assisted them through the legal process, and provided critical resources and support.

 In 2021, Ben joined United Way to develop and operate the Fighting Human Trafficking Program.
-Initially estimated to assist 12 survivors over three years, the program has grown significantly, serving over 215 survivors with emergency hotel stays, transitional housing, and comprehensive support services.
+Initially estimated to assist 12 survivors over three years, the program has grown significantly, serving over 300 survivors with emergency hotel stays, transitional housing, and comprehensive support services.
 Benjamin helped acquire millions of dollars in funding for this cause.
 He manages functions such as housing placement and maintenance, casework with the clients, and human trafficking data analysis with doctorate students from University of South Florida’s TIP Lab.

 Ben holds a Bachelor’s Degree in Criminal Justice.
 He is a Nationally Credentialed Advanced Level Advocate with the Comprehensive Victim Intervention Specialist designation through the National Advocate Credentialing Program.
 Ben is a member of the Mel Greene Institute to Combat Human Trafficking and the Tampa Bay Safe Alliance.
+He enjoys the outdoors, spending time with his puppies, and representing the veteran community.

 bortberg@unitedwaypasco.org

-Community Impact and Allocations Manager: Megan Hoben
+Community Impact & Allocations Manager: Diana Claussen

 Executive Assistant: Kimberly Kirk

 Formerly of Kalamazoo, Michigan, Kimberly Kirk has worked in the education and administration field for over twenty-five years, as well as an entrepreneur in the beauty industry in Kalamazoo, MI.
 Upon moving to Georgia, Kimberly changed her profession to the field of education and administration, beginning at Emory University in the Human Resources Department as an Administrative Assistant in Atlanta, GA.
 She then served as the Campus Operations Coordinator at The University of Phoenix in Alpharetta, GA.
-After retiring, Kimberly relocated to Tampa, FL.
-After a brief retirement, she is presently serving as the Executive Assistant to the President/CEO of the Pasco County United Way in Land O’Lakes, Florida.
-Kimberly also handles the distribution of health and human service information and resources from United Way to the public who call or email our office.
-She can currently be reached at executiveassistant@unitedwaypasco.org.

 Victim Advocate: Lynzie Thompson

 Lynzie Thompson is the new Victim Advocate for United Way's Fighting Human Trafficking Program.
 Born and raised in Pasco County, Lynzie brings four years of experience in crisis intervention and victim services within the non-profit sector.
+She graduated with her Bachelor in Psychology from University of Central Florida.
 Credentialed through the National Advocate Credentialing Program, she is certified in working with victims of sex crimes and human trafficking, and has specialized training to support vulnerable populations, including ethnic minorities, the LGBTQ+ community, and individuals with disabilities.
-Lynzie is dedicated to providing empowerment-based advocacy, safety planning, supportive counseling, and crisis intervention for program participants.
-She coordinates participant transportation, emergency accommodations, and community resource referrals, while maintaining meticulous records for statistical reporting.
-Lynzie will earn her Bachelor's degree in Psychology from the University of Central Florida this Fall.

 Assistant Campaign Director: Marissa Kurt

-Originally from Pinellas County, FL, Marissa Kurt, M.A. in Communication & Public Relations, brings four years of full-time nonprofit experience to her role as Assistant Campaign Director.
-In Philadelphia, she played a pivotal role at the Uncommon Individual Foundation, forging relationships with news organizations and educational institutions, writing journal pieces, designing an internship program, mentoring startups, coordinating events, and producing video series.
-Marissa also has corporate experience helping immigrants secure visas and software development positions at companies like Nike and Microsoft.
-She has worked in the Vatican's communications department in Rome and with an international diplomacy club in Tokyo, Japan.
-At United Way, Marissa grows relationships with 50+ businesses in the community to maximize giving and provide informative presentations.
-Additionally, she creates marketing materials to drive positive change, writes grants, and implements community service projects such as providing meals survivors of human trafficking and their children.
+Originally from Pinellas County, FL, Marissa brings five years of full-time nonprofit experience to her role as Assistant Campaign Director.
+In Philadelphia, she played a pivotal role at the Uncommon Individual Foundation, mentoring entrepreneurs in the marketing for their start-ups, producing video series, designing an internship program, and coordinating events.
+Marissa also has corporate experience helping computer scientists land jobs at Fortune 500 companies, and maintain their visas.
+She worked in college at the Vatican's communications department in Rome and with an international diplomacy club in Tokyo, Japan.

 Bookeeper: Yuliia Skorobohatova

-Yullia Skorobohatova is the bookkeeper at United Way of Pasco.
 A graduate of Donetsk National University, she began her career in 2005 in Kyiv, Ukraine, advancing to Chief Accountant in a distribution company.
 She also gained experience at a Ukrainian law firm, managing accounts for over 20 companies.
 After relocating to the USA due to the war in Ukraine, Yullia completed accounting training at the New York School.
 Committed to career growth, she is enthusiastic about her role and eager to understand non-profit accounting, making her a valuable team member.
-Yullia manages accounts payable function, reconciles transactions, processes expense reports, and assists with month-end closing activities.
-She will maintain accurate financial records and prepare financial reports and analysis.